OpenC3/cosmos/README.md

 YOU MUST AGREE TO THE FOLLOWING TO SUBMIT CODE TO THIS PROJECT:

-FOR ALL CONTRIBUTIONS TO THE OPENC3 PROJECT, OPENC3, INC. MAINTAINS ALL RIGHTS TO ALL CODE CONTRIBUTED TO THE OPENC3 PROJECT INCLUDING THE RIGHT TO LICENSE IT UNDER OTHER TERMS.
+FOR ALL CONTRIBUTIONS TO THE OPENC3 COSMOS PROJECT, OPENC3, INC. MAINTAINS ALL RIGHTS TO ALL CODE CONTRIBUTED TO THE OPENC3 PROJECT INCLUDING THE RIGHT TO LICENSE IT UNDER OTHER TERMS.

 ## License

-OpenC3 is released under the AGPL v3 with a few addendums.
+OpenC3 COSMOS is released under the AGPL v3 with a few addendums.
 See [LICENSE.txt](LICENSE.txt)